roberttidey/GivEnergyScripts/README.md

 # GivEnergy API powershell scripts

+Note that you may have to enable running powershell scripts.
+Search for a guide on how to do this.

 ## GE-DaysDataPoints.ps1
 - Script to extract daily summary for a range of dates to a csv file
 - edit to put in apikey and GivEnergy serial number